• Articles

 Encryption Key Only one key to encrypt and decrypt a message Two different keys (public and private keys) to encrypt and decrypt the message

-Speed of Execution Encryption is faster and simple Encryption is slower and complicated
+Speed of Execution Encryption is faster and simple Encryption is slower and more complicated

 Algorithms RC4, AES, DES, and 3DES RSA, Diffie-Hellman, and ECC

-Usage For the transmission of large chunks of data For smaller transmission to establish a secure connection prior to the actual data transfer
+Usage For the transmission of large chunks of data For smaller transmissions to establish a secure connection before the actual data transfer

 Intrusion Detection System Intrusion Prevention System